 I find this truly bizarre.

-Like some Americans, I pay my taxes every on average three months.
+Like some Americans, I pay my taxes every, on average, three months.

 Quarterly estimates.

-The second estimate of the county year, that's the bear.
+The second estimate of the count of the year, that's the bear, because that comes in two months.

 You make one payment.